rbbristow/FarmApp/README.md

 # FarmApp
 An app to make farming easier!

-In the project directory, you can run:
+In the "farmapp" directory, you can run:

 ### `npm start`